1

 Filkino Lake:

-Exit from Priorat Park to Chkalov Street
+Exit from Priory Park to Chkalova Street

 Sources:

-*https://wikimapia.org/6434438/ru/%D0%A4%D0%B8%D0%BB%D1%8C%D0%BA%D0%B8%D0%B D%D0%Be-%D0%93%D0%BB%D1%83%D1%85%D0%BE%D0%B5-%D0%BE%D0%B7%D0%B5%D1%80%D0%BE
+*https://wikimapia.org/6434438/ru/%D0%A4%D0%B8%D0%BB%D1%8C%D0%BA%D0%B8%D0%B D%D0%BE-%D0%93%D0%BB%D1%83%D1%85%D0%BE%D0%B5-%D0%BE%D0%B7%D0%B5%D1%80%D0%BE

 Related publications